The Ehrismann Residence, a historic Western-style building located on the hills of Yamate, Yokohama

 Communicating the history of the foreign settlement era to the present day

-Yokohama Yamate Western-style Building "Ehrisman Residence"
+Yokohama Yamate Western-style building "Ehrismann Residence"

-The entrance to the Ehrlismann House.
+The entrance to the Ehrismann House.

 On sunny days, people can be found reading on the terrace at the top of the stairs, or taking a relaxing break with friends, making it a place of relaxation for people from both inside and outside the local area.